-- 6. Non-teaching Staff:- - · Learning Support Workers go with their own class - Mid-day supervisors proceed through fire door in hall to assembly point.
+- 6. Non-teaching Staff:- - TAs go with their own class, if they are in that class or otherwise exit from nearest fire point - Mid-day supervisors proceed through fire door in hall to assembly point.

 If there is a fire at lunchtime:-